kyma-incubator/compass/docs/compass/03-01-security.md

 - `runtime_id` foreign key of type UUID
 - `integration_system_id` foreign key of type UUID
 - `value` of type JSON, with authentication details, such as `client_id/client_secret` in the OAuth 2.0 authentication flow, or `username/password` in the Basic authentication flow.
 In the case of the certificates flow it is empty.

+#### Custom Authenticator
+One can attach a custom authentication context provider, which looks for client ID, scopes, and tenant information in a JWT based on a configuration.
+We consider that flow an end-user flow.
+Later, the Tenant Mapping Handler also verifies that the token was issued by a trusted issuer, which was also configured for the authenticator.

+#### Consumer-Provider Flows
+As mentioned above, there are use cases where a user might want to manage Compass resources from a different multi-tenant system which shares the same tenancy model, and is aware of the external tenant IDs, which Compass also uses.
+Compass should be able to trust those systems to manage resources on behalf of the user.
+There are two flavors of this flow - the multi-tenant system can be either represented as an Integration System, or as a Runtime.

+Both cases will match two context providers which should be used in pair, one of which will be the externally-issued certificate context provider - it will extract the consumer tenant ID from the certificate.

+In the integration system case, the provider tenant is specified in the `Tenant` header.
+The scopes which will be granted to the request are the ones assigned to integration systems by default (will be granted by the context provider mentioned above).

+In the runtime case, the second context provider that will match is a custom authenticator one, where the provider tenant is part of a JWT, along with the scopes that will be granted - we take the scopes from this context provider in this case.
+Later, Compass checks if the consumer tenant has access to the provider tenant.
+More details can be found in the *Authentication Flows* fragment below.

 ### GraphQL security